chauff/cse1500-web-transcripts/Lecture-2.md

 <sup>Screenshot taken on October 11, 2019</sup>

-:point_up: Here, it is very clear for the user what she can do: search for products, browse through the available items via product categories and shop for the upcoming fall season.
+:point_up: Here, it is very clear for the user what she can do: search for products, browse through the available items via product categories and shop for discounted electronics.

 Contrast ebay with the following older example from [koopplein](https://web.archive.org/web/20140207233217/http://koopplein.nl/) :point_down: